Terraform supports creating IAM roles via the aws_iam_role

 In this article, we will look at what an IAM (Identity and Access Management) role in AWS (Amazon Web Services) is, and show a step-by-step example of how to create one using Terraform.
-Buckle up!
+We will cover:

-An IAM role is an IAM identity that you can create in your account that has specific permissions.
-This security principal enables you to delegate permissions to AWS resources to entities within your AWS account.
-It is a way to manage access to AWS services and resources without the need to share long-term credentials, such as access keys or passwords.
+An IAM role is an IAM identity with specific permissions that you can create in your account.
+This security principle enables you to delegate permissions to AWS resources to entities within your AWS account.
+It is a way to manage access to AWS services and resources without sharing long-term credentials, such as access keys or passwords.

-IAM roles are typically used to grant permissions to AWS services, applications, or other AWS accounts.
+IAM roles are typically used to grant AWS services, applications, or other AWS accounts permissions.
 By assuming an IAM role, an entity can temporarily acquire the permissions associated with that role.

-For example, IAM roles are commonly used in scenarios like EC2 instances accessing other AWS services, allowing AWS Lambda functions to access specific resources, or granting cross-account access.
+For example, IAM roles are commonly used in scenarios where EC2 instances access other AWS services, allow AWS Lambda functions to access specific resources, or grant cross-account access.

 Check out our detailed guide to AWS IAM Roles and AWS IAM best practices.